Just-In-Time Objectives: A General Approach for Specialized AI Interactions: EVALUATION: Assessing the Accuracy and Utility of Just-In-Time Objectives

 \begin{itemize} \item \textit{Objectives and generator task}.
 The first section allows us to assess the quality of our just-in-time objectives and JIT generator.
 For four of the five selected inputs, participants assess the usefulness and accuracy of the highest-weighted induced objective based on the input.
-Then, they provide pairwise preferences for experts, tool designs, and feedback generated using a just-in-time objective versus a baseline LLM (Claude Sonnet 3.7). \item \textit{Evaluator best-of-N task}.
-The second section allows us to investigate the efficacy of our JIT evaluator.
+Then, they provide pairwise preferences for experts, tool designs, and feedback generated using a just-in-time objective versus a baseline.
+This baseline condition received the same user screenshot, prompt, and LLM (Claude Sonnet 3.7) as the JIT objective condition, but just did not include an induced objective. \item \textit{Evaluator best-of-N task}.
+The second section allows us to investigate the efficacy of our JIT evaluator added on to a JIT generator.
 A common practice for producing high quality output from an LLM involves sampling many ($N$) candidate outputs and selecting the best (best-of-$N$)~\cite{stiennon2020learning, snell2024scaling, beirami2024theoretical}.
-A strong JIT evaluator should produce better outputs as $N$ increases---the intuition here is that a model gets more ``attempts'' to produce something strong, with the JIT evaluator returning the best final candidate.
+A strong JIT evaluator should produce better outputs as $N$ increases.
+The intuition here is that a model gets more ``attempts'' to produce something strong, with the JIT evaluator returning the best final candidate.
 To evaluate this, participants provide pairwise preferences on output evaluated with a just-in-time objective, with progressively increasing sample sizes.
 For each sample size ($N=1, 10, 100$), we generate $N$ candidates using a JIT generator, and then select a single best candidate using a JIT evaluator.
 The best candidate from each sample is presented to the user (the ``best-of-N'' output). \end{itemize}